Bereavement Support for Parents

 Do not believe common cultural "myths" about parental bereavement.
 Your marriage is not "doomed," though a child's death does put an unprecedented strain on even the best marriages.
 And ignore the well-meaning suggestion of friends or family members who suggest something like, "Since you're young, you can have another child."
 Children can never be replaced, regardless of their age at death.

 A child's death is a life-altering event, but for parents and other family members, it does not have to be a life-ending event.
 Grief shakes us from "top to bottom," leaving no part of life untouched.
 Click here for specific actions you can take to cope with your loss.

 Some bereaved parents want to talk about their loss with a counseling professional, and you can find one at the Association for Death Education and Counseling.
-In addition, mutual help groups like Compassionate Friends, Bereaved Parents of the USA, Bereaved Parents of Canada and Care for the Family provide excellent online resources and links to community-based chapters.
+In addition, mutual help groups like Compassionate Friends, Bereaved Parents of the USA, Rainbows Canada and Care for the Family provide excellent online resources and links to community-based chapters.
 You also can download our free brochure on How to Find a Grief Support Group.